 If you make these Banana Everything Bars, please stop back by and let me know what you think!

-The most important part of this cake is to follow the directions and use high quality ingredients, and to make sure you cook the bars until they are done in the center.
+The most important part of this banana bar recipe is to follow the directions and use high quality ingredients, and to make sure you cook the bars until they are done in the center.